alexanderepping/apfelxx_photon_mod/README.md

 ### myLHAPDFModified/share/LHAPDF/
 Folder containing folders with the used LHAPDF data sets.

+### plottingPython
+Folder containing various python files to plot the data collected from the Evolution.cc program.
+It also contains a program to make an array of logarithmic values.

 ### testModifiedApfel
 Modified versions of the examples found in [vbertone/APFEL_EXAMPLES](https://github.com/vbertone/APFEL_Examples).